vinitparmar/DataStructure/README.md

 # 🚀 Data Structures and Algorithms

-This repository is a **collection of Data Structures and Algorithms (DSA)** implemented in multiple programming languages.
+This repository is a **collection of Data Structures and Algorithms (DSA)** implemented in JAVA programming language.
 It is designed for **practice, interview preparation, and portfolio showcase**.

 ---